Before I journaled as regularly as I do now, I used to write in “flip” pads of paper and cheap ringed binders from office supply stores.

 Unsurprisingly, over these years my writing did not feel like a particularly “artful” experience.

-But when I discovered that artfulness was a high personal value of mine, I realized why my journaling practice had never really provided me a true sense of fulfillment: because it wasn’t a nuanced, artful or creative experience.
-It was transactional.
-It was a remedial task.
+But when I discovered that “artfulness” was a personal value of mine, I realized why my journaling practice had never really provided me a true sense of fulfillment: because it wasn’t a truly nuanced, artful or creative experience.

 Change what you write in!

-Your personal journal is an opportunity to subtly embody your inner values and intentionally express your beliefs, even more than just the words on the page.
+Your journal is an opportunity to experience values and intentionally express your beliefs, even more than just the words on the page.

 Here are my favorite journals for making your journaling practice even more special.

-Moleskine is a popular brand of notebook that boasts decent quality for an awesome price of under $20.
-The notebooks feature sewn spines (so they can lay flat), ribbon to bookmark your page, an elastic to hold it all together (I tuck my pen in there, too), and a little back folder to hide away scraps of paper, notes, and more.
+Moleskine notebooks feature sewn spines (so they can open and lay flat), a single ribbon attached to the spine so you can bookmark your journal page, an elastic to hold it all together (you can tuck your pen in there, too), and a little back-flap folder to hide away scraps of paper, notes, and more.

 I wrote in Moleskines consistently from around 2011 to to 2015, before upgrading my writing utensils to fountain pens, which required a finer and stronger paper.